 The Trauma Informed journey

-Developing a Trauma Informed Nation in Northern Ireland
+Developing Trauma Informed Approaches in Northern Ireland

 In August 2018, the SBNI commissioned Queens University Belfast to complete an evidence review of the literature and practice of trauma informed care.